degiel1982/minecraft_datapacks/README.md

 ***18-8-2024:***

-Updated Villager Bucket from v1.0 to v1.0.1.
+Updated Villager Bucket from v1.0 to v1.0.1 & v1.1 to v1.1.1

 - Changed the custom model data to 89040001 instead of 1 to prevent problems with other datapacks.
 - The resource pack did not had the correct pack number.
 So I fixed it.
+- I added an image for the resource pack

 # Downloads: